April 17 2018

 “It was a no-brainer; how could I say no?
 This is a once in a lifetime thing.
 CPA has done so much for me throughout my life and continues to do so.
 This is a great way to say thank you to them,” Garvin said.

 Garvin will complete the challenge with help from a runner with extensive experience.
-James Alderson, one of the two Australian men pushing her wheelchair, completed the challenge last year with his wife.
+James Alderson, one of the two Australian men pushing her wheelchair, completed the challenge in 2016 with his wife.
 Alongside Steve Birnie, Alderson will alternate pushing Garvin in a completely customized wheelchair.
 The aerodynamic chair, which cost approximately $80,000, has two wheels in front and one wheel in back.
 The chair also has six different sets of wheels, specifically engineered for the various terrains they will encounter.

 Garvin plans to help push when she can and to keep an eye out for potholes.
 But the very first race has the potential to present challenges that are a bit more precarious.
 “I am most excited, but also most nervous, for Antarctica.
 They think that there will be black ice on the runway, so we have had to talk through different ways to manage for that,” Garvin said.